gilles-danjou/pinf/docs/About.md

 History
 -------

-[Christoph Dorn](http://www.christophdorn.com/) has been tinkering with the concept of a complete toolchain platform for a long time.
-While the ideas behind PINF are quite simple, translating them into a workable reality has been anything but simple.
-In the past Christoph has made dozens of attempts implementing such a system with varying degrees of success.
-His latest effort on top of CommonJS and influenced by current trends of collaborative open source development promises to be of great potential.
+[Christoph Dorn](http://www.christophdorn.com/) has been tinkering with the idea of a complete toolchain platform for a long time.
+While the ideas behind PINF are quite simple, translating them into a workable reality has been challenging.
+Throughout his hobby and professional work Christoph has been testing various toolchain related concepts touching on a broad range of problem areas with the eventual goal of uniting everything into a cohesive framework.
+The emergence of CommonJS and the collaborative open source development trend have provided the missing pieces to put together an implementation that is based on a big-picture foundation.

 License